 The sculpture – made from steel, copper and brass mesh – consists of more than 1,000 hand-strung birds and is 90 feet long.
 A companion outdoor mural, entitled “As One,” measures 20 by 24 feet.
 Companion birds will be placed outside the building and throughout the city.
 These pieces, in outreach programs and community centers, act as a metaphor for Christ Church’s longstanding involvement in the city.

 “A bicentennial is certainly an important milestone, but our focus is on our third century,” said the Rev. Gail Greenwell, dean of Christ Church Cathedral.
 “We sought an image and artist who could convey the way our cathedral community has moved in, with, and through our city, lifting spirits and transforming lives.”

-The concert will feature the premiere of composer Patrick Harlin’s work, “Art of Flight,” commissioned for the dedication.
+The concert by Collegium Cincinnati will feature the premiere of composer Patrick Harlin’s work, “Art of Flight,” commissioned for the dedication.
 Collegium Cincinnati also will perform Antonio Vivaldi’s complete “Four Seasons.”